Author: Joni Scott

 Science also tells us that we see different coloured objects, due to the wavelength of the light reflected from that object, because all other wavelengths or colours have been absorbed.
 So, a red apple is red because only the red wavelength is reflected our way into our eyes and processed by our cone receptors.
 White objects reflect all light wavelengths and black objects absorb them all.
 This also explains why white is cooler to wear and black warmer.

-Colour as Therapy
+All about Colour as Therapy

 So why do different things reflect different coloured light?
 Well, that’s a good question and at the same time a mystery.
 Answers vary from God made it so, to complicated explanations on the matter of various substances.
 Just be happy with the fact that the trees are green because their leaves reflect only green light which is proven to be a restful colour for us humans.